nurkert/never-up-2-late/README.md

 Key options:

+- `setup.skipWizard` – When `true`, NeverUp2Late skips the interactive wizard and applies default sources on startup.
 - `updateInterval` – Minutes between scheduled update checks.
 - `pluginLifecycle.autoManage` – Enables automatic plugin reloads and lifecycle controls.
 Set to `false` to keep manual restarts.
 - `filenames.<name>` – Default filename for a source if `updates.sources[].filename` is omitted.